sspaeth-r7/VimNotes/README.md

 - Move cursor to previous location: `^o`
 - Jump to previous empty line: `{`
 - Jump to next empty line: `}`
+- Jump to auto indent and enter insert mode: `S`
+  - Rather than inserting at the beginning of the line, this will insert where the line *should* begin
+- Find case-insensitively: `/word\c`

 ### Markers
 - Set a marker: `mx`